o-industrial/open-industrial-workspace-runtime/COMMERCIAL_LICENSE.md

 ## Contact

-To obtain a commercial license, please reach out to us at support@fathym.com.
+To obtain a commercial license, please reach out to us at support@openindustrial.co.